 Still not sure?
 Monash has also published an article discussing FODMAPs cooked in fats.
 You can read their findings here.

 Whose Side Are You On?

-While this low FODMAP tomato soup is delicious on its own, it’s pretty light.
-Depending on the weather, I normally pair it with a brightly coloured salad or a warm grilled cheese sandwich.
+This low FODMAP tomato soup is delicious on its own, but it’s pretty light.
+Depending on the weather, I normally pair it with a brightly coloured salad (like this garden salad) or a warm grilled cheese sandwich.